johnliu55-msft/mongodb-kubernetes-operator/docs/install-upgrade.md

-# Install and Upgrade the Community Kubernetes Operator #
+# Install and Upgrade the ContosoDB Community Kubernetes Operator #

 ## Table of Contents